fixerrD40/arena-set-cracker/README.md

-# arena-vendor
+# arena-set-cracker
-Vendor desktop (actually web) app for Magic: The Gathering Arena decks
+Desktop (actually web) app to help you organize your cards into decks in Magic: The Gathering Arena.